elyssontanaka/elyssontanaka/README.md

 # Hello!
 MY name is Elysson Tanaka 👋

-- 🔭 I’m currently working as a front-end developer
+- 🔭 I’m looking forward to work as a front-end developer!
-- 🌱 I’m currently learning JavaScript, React and Sass
+- 🌱 I’m currently learning JavaScript, React, Sass and Bootstrap
 - 💻 I'm available for work and interviews
 - 📫 How to reach me: by sending me an email or DM me on instagram
 <br>